FinallyHomeAgents/northsidegta-site/public/content/insights/why-we-built-northside-gta/index.md

   - finally home agents
   - matthew mulhall
   - landon mulhall
-featureImage: /uploads/insights/sample-hero.png
+featureImage: public/uploads/whynorthsidegtablog.jpg
-featureImageAlt: Aerial view of the NorthSide GTA with morning sunlight
+featureImageAlt: View of the NorthSide GTA with morning sunlight
 seo:
   title: Why We Built NorthSide GTA — and What It Means for Home Buyers |
     NorthSide GTA